 This creamy vegetable lasagna is packed full as any lasagna should be.
 With butternut squash, fresh sage, creamy ricotta, and gooey mozzarella cheese – it’s a delicious blend of savoury with that touch of sweet.

-I think it’s a perfect comforting fall pasta dish that you’ll want to make all year long.
-Also check out my Lasagna Soup, it tastes just like traditional lasagna, without the fuss of making the real deal.
+This is a perfect comforting fall pasta dish that you’ll want to make all year long, it’s become one of our favorite recipes.
+Also check out my Lasagna Soup, it tastes just like classic lasagna, without the fuss of making the real deal.

 If you’re wanting to cut corners on the calories, feel free to make alterations such as mixing half and full fat ricotta and mozzarella cheese and trying a lower fat milk.
 I haven’t tried this as yet, so if you do, let me know how it tastes.

 If you love to try new spins on lasagne recipes, you simply must try these Petite Lasagne Cups, which are ideal as a meal main or as a tasty appetizer!

 - 6 cups butternut squash, peeled, seeded, and cut into 1-inch pieces